California’s primary vote count could take longer than ever

 “At this point in time, it’s very unlikely we’re going to know the night of the election,” he said.

-Loyola Law School professor Jessica Levinson shrugs off a delay in results, saying it “is only an issue for the candidates who want to claim victory and momentum.”
+Loyola Law School professor Jessica Levinson shrugs off the wait for results, saying it “is only an issue for the candidates who want to claim victory and momentum.”
 In any case, the way the California Democratic Party calculates delegate votes is complex and only partly related to who wins the overall popular vote.

 Instead, she and other voting advocates worry that the state’s large number of nonpartisan voters may be shut out of the presidential race because they didn’t request a partisan ballot in advance.
 More than 5 million Californians are registered with “no party preference,” a percentage that has grown since 2016.

-“No party preference” voters can vote in the Democratic, Libertarian or American Independent Party races but they have to reply to a postcard to request a crossover ballot.
+“No party preference” voters can vote in the Democratic, Libertarian or American Independent Party races.
+B ut those who vote by mail have to reply to a postcard to request a crossover ballot.
 They can also re-register as Republicans to vote in the Republican election.
 But if they do nothing, they’ll end up with a ballot that does not list any presidential candidates.

 Only 9% of unaffiliated voters have requested crossover ballots, much lower than it should be, said Paul Mitchell, vice president of data firm Political Data Inc.